Azure/azure-sdk-for-python/sdk/webpubsub/azure-webpubsub-client/README.md

-# Web PubSub client library for Python
+# Azure Web PubSub client library for Python

 [Azure Web PubSub](https://aka.ms/awps/doc) is a cloud service that helps developers easily build real-time features in web applications with publish-subscribe patterns at scale.

 Any scenario that requires real-time messaging between server and clients or among clients following publish-subscribe patterns can benefit from using Web PubSub.
 Developers no longer need to poll the server by sending repeated HTTP requests at intervals, which is wasteful and hard-to-scale.

 As shown in the diagram below, your clients establish WebSocket connections with your Web PubSub resource.
 This client library:

 - simplifies managing client connections
 - simplifies sending messages among clients
 - automatically retries after unintended drops of client connection